expressive-code/expressive-code/packages/@expressive-code/plugin-collapsible-sections/README.md

 ## Configuration

-You can configure it by passing an options to its initializer function.

 Here are configuration examples for some popular site generators:

 ### Astro configuration example

 We assume that you're using our Astro integration [`astro-expressive-code`](https://www.npmjs.com/package/astro-expressive-code).

-In your Astro config file, you can pass options to the collapsible sections plugin like this:
+In your Astro config file, you can configure the collapsible sections plugin like this:

 ```js
 // astro.config.mjs